Daniel Worrall: English County career

+Based on his success in England, there were reports that Worrall would switch his allegiances to England.

+Awards

+Worrall was named as one of the 2025 Wisden Cricketers of the Year.

 Bowling style

 Worrall bowls a fast-medium pace and makes use of swing in his bowling.
 He has a distinctive angled run-up, one of the strangest in domestic Australian cricket.
 He developed this run-up in his childhood, where there was an inconveniently placed tree in his backyard which made a direct approach to the crease impossible with the long run-up required for pace bowling.